The Psychedelic Syndicate: Part 4

 Featured Stories

-Psymposia is a 501(c)(3) non-profit media organization that offers leftist perspectives on drugs, politics, and culture.
+Psymposia is a 501(c)(3) non-profit media organization that offers critical perspectives on drugs, politics, and culture.
 We are sustained by our readers and listeners who believe in the work we do.
 If you support our work please become a monthly donor on Patreon or make a one-time donation.

 Support on Patreon